Lnaden/cookiecutter-cms/README.md

 has been getting easier, especially when there are others to manage your deployment for you.
 There are several ways to handle this, we will cover a couple here, depending on the conditions which best suit your needs.
 The list below is neither exhaustive nor exclusive.
-There are times when you may want to build your packages yourself and upload them for developmental purposes.
+There are times when you may want to build your packages yourself and upload them for developmental purposes, but we recommend letting others handle (and help you) with deployment.
 These are meant to serve as guides to help you get started.

-Because deployment should be part of your process, but should not get in the way of testing, the Travis and AppVeyor scripts handle the build stage after the test stage in a way which should not interfere with the status of the tests themselves.
+Deployment should not get in the way of testing.
+You could configure the Travis and AppVeyor scripts to handle the build stage after the test stage, but this is should only be done by advanced users or those looking to deploy themselves.

 ### Deployment Method 1: Conda Forge